dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 **********************************

-   2nd attempt.
-This is only for the "A" items
+   3nd attempt. text wrapping  This is only for the "A" items

+.. role:: raw-html(raw)
+    :format: html

  .. list-table:: Laundry list A.
     :widths: auto
     :header-rows: 1